Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### 2020.09.__ - Version 5.2
+#### 2020.09.11 - Version 5.2

 - Add permanent database file locking while running.
-- Improve web check update to check if the downloaded file is an executable having the good checksum.
+- Improve check update to check the SSL certificate of the website and the checksum of the setup.
 - Fix justify text in advanced message boxes.

 #### 2020.09.08 - Version 5.1